phonegap/phonegap-docs/docs/en/edge/cordova/accelerometer/accelerometer.watchAcceleration.md

         <div id="accelerometer">Waiting for accelerometer...</div>
       </body>
     </html>

- iPhone Quirks
+iOS Quirks
 -------------

-- At the interval requested, Cordova will call the success callback function and pass the accelerometer results.
-- However, in requests to the device Cordova restricts the interval to minimum of every 40ms and a maximum of every 1000ms.
-  - For example, if you request an interval of 3 seconds (3000ms), Cordova will request an interval of 1 second from the device but invoke the success callback at the requested interval of 3 seconds.
+The API calls the success callback function at the interval requested, but restricts the range of requests to the device between 40ms and 1000ms.
+For example, if you request an interval of 3 seconds, (3000ms), the API requests data from the device every 1 second, but only executes the success callback every 3 seconds.